yuqingc/freljord/docs/prds/prd-v0.1.0.md

 - A background picture with low contrast ratio
 - `Contact me` texts
-- Github, Zhihu, and Weibo icon linking to the corresponing websites
+- Github, Zhihu, and Email icon linking to the corresponing websites

 ### Technology page